mrYakamoto/cheering-mascot/README.md

 3. What if Grandma wants to pinch your cheeks every time you visit?
 4. What other scenarios can you think of?

 Have some fun!
-Think of the craziest scenario you can and write a version of Deaf Grandma called `deaf_grandma_crazy` which models that scenario.
+Think of the weirdest scenario you can and write a version of Deaf Grandma called `deaf_grandma_weird` which models that scenario.

 ##Releases